May a Christian be a patriot? May a Christian in the United States be a patriot? He may, he should, and in many cases, he must.

 The Great American Experiment

 We live in a truly amazing — and wildly successful — experiment in civil government that carried on many of the best features of the Christian commonwealth idea of medieval and Reformation Europe — and jettisoned most of their worst features.
 Ours is a Constitutional democracy and national republic.
 We believe in a federal expression of majority rule that is hedged in by the guarantees of a constitution that is very hard to change.
 This allows for peaceful dissent.
 We have a republic, not a direct democracy.
 We don’t trust fickle majorities any more than we trust fickle kings and aristocrats.
 We elect representatives who vote on major issues facing the nation, and we can vote them out of office.
 This means that, unlike many other countries even today, we don’t need a blood-bathing military coup every time we need political change.
 We can have peaceful political revolutions.
 We enjoy wide freedom of religion and freedom of the press.
 If you think we don’t, try living in Saudi Arabia, Cuba, China or North Korea for a while.
-Last January, George W. Bush walked peacefully out of office.
+In January 2017, Barack Obama walked peacefully out of office.
 He and his entourage walked away peacefully, without gunfire, because our Constitution provides for peaceful political transitions and, at this point at least, our countrymen still follow the Constitution.
 Do not take this for granted, because political change in history has usually occurred at the end of a saber or gun barrel.
-There are big checks on power in this country, because the Founders operated in terms of Christian ethos — men are sinners (see Harold O. J. Brown’s Reconstruction of the Republic).
+There are big checks on power in this country, because the Founders operated in terms of Christian ethos — men are sinners.

 As Christians, all this means that it’s likely that the civil magistrate will leave us alone to believe and practice our Faith, the very thing that the Bible says we should be praying for in a civil magistrate.
-Sure, there’s some encroachment on our liberties, and increasingly so since Barak Obama has assumed office, and we should be vigilant in protecting them.
+Sure, there’s some encroachment on our liberties, and increasingly so whenever “progressivism” gets the upper political hand, and we should be vigilant in protecting them.
 But we have a great Constitution that we can resort to in cases of grievance and a political system that gives recourse to those dissatisfied with the status quo.

 This is why an American Christian may — and in my view, must — be a patriot.